Table of Contents

 "Recently, I connected my 64GB external hard drive to the computer, it didn't appear as normal in the 'My Computer' folder.
 Instead, it shows up as an unknown device in Device Manager.

 My external hard drive detected but cannot open?
-I have so many important files on the drive, so I can't format it unless files were safely restored.
+I have so many important files on the drive, so I can't format the drive unless files were safely restored.
 Can I fix this issue without losing my files?"

 - Access denied